 2. Lose weight – simple tips from NHS, but not always easy!

 3. Avoid salt – a lot in ready meals, so read the labels.
-Cut your salt from UK average 10 g a day to max. of 6 g a day.
+Cut your salt from UK average of 10 g a day to a max. of 6 g a day.
 This could reduce your risk of a stroke by 1 in 5, and of a heart attack by 1 in 8 .
 Remember some pub pie and mash can have 7.5 g salt.
 Two million deaths could be prevented each year if global salt use was reduced [WHO, 2016].

 Action?
-Like to change your diet plan here?
+Like to improve diet plan here?

 6. Get calm and stay calm, no matter how hectic or worrying your life is.
 So maybe:

 Before you go to bed, write down things you were grateful for that happened today. e.g. ‘I am grateful for….a really productive morning of work.’

 The American Academy of Sleep Medicine concluded that Progressive muscle relaxation (PMR) was one of only three non-medical treatments for sleeping problems that are strongly supported by research studies.

 This means going through all the main muscles in your body, in turn, tensing them and then relaxing them.
 Look at NHS Inform video on progressive muscle relaxation (3.5 mins)

 7. “A small pet is a good companion”, as Florence Nightingale said.
 If you’ve enjoyed a pet before, research on pet assistance shows that a dog can improve mental & medical problems and emotions .

 8. Potassium is good, e.g. in bananas; but avoid too much sodium (salt) that can destroy it [31, 36].